usamasaleem1/StaccOverflow/README.md

 # SOEN341

+## About
+Code reviews from people around the world is a great way to learn, share and improve your code and projects fast and seamlessly.
+Here, people can share their code, suggest changes, as well as upvote/downvote posts to gain more traction to solve popular problems software developers around the world face. itsafeaturenotabug will be this, a code sharing platform akin to StackOverflow to allow people to publish and share their code for problems and otherwise.

 ## Objective
 Develop a simplified version of Stack Overflow website where different people can post their questions and get answer to their queries.
 Users can vote on answers and depending on votes best answer is selected.